 Brainstorming Sessions

-Brainstorming is a powerful tool for good brand naming.
+Brainstorming is a powerful tool for effective brand naming.
 The market research data will significantly benefit here as it guides the brainstorming sessions.
-It will help companies choose whether to focus on descriptive name ideas, inventive names, or strategic ones.
-Companies may also utilize advanced tools such as a software-based product name generator to save time and generate a wide range of names.
+It will help companies decide whether to focus on descriptive names, inventive names, or strategic ones.
+Companies may also use advanced tools, such as a software-based product name generator, to save time and generate a wide range of names.

-At this stage, Companies can significantly benefit from generative AI because it can provide excellent results if prompted correctly.
+At this stage, Companies can significantly benefit from generative AI, as it can deliver excellent results when prompted correctly.
 These names must be thoroughly processed and checked against specific naming criteria to filter out the unwanted ones.
 After rigorous checking, the result will be a unique name perfectly aligned with the company’s values.

 Check the Availability of Domains and Trademarks

-Checking available domain names and trademarks is a necessary step after brainstorming potential product names to ensure the viability and protectability of the names before investing resources into the final selection.
+Checking available domain names and trademarks is a necessary step after brainstorming potential product names to ensure the names are viable and protectable before investing resources in the final selection.
 Verifying a domain name is available prevents issues launching branded websites later.

 Trademark searches avoid conflicts with existing brands and strengthen exclusive branding rights.
 This due diligence reduces risks and costs, setting the branding process up for success.
 Conducting these availability checks enables businesses to make informed decisions when selecting a final product name that aligns with their brand strategy.